-House Bill 6000 (Code of Criminal Procedure)
+House Bill 4294 (Code of Criminal Procedure)

-The bill would amend Chapter XVII (Sentencing Guidelines) of the Code of Criminal Procedure to specify that a violating the consumer fireworks certificate requirements would be a Class G crime against the public safety, punishable by a statutory maximum incarceration sentence of 2 years.
+The bill would amend Chapter XVII (Sentencing Guidelines) of the Code of Criminal Procedure to specify that violating the consumer fireworks certificate requirements would be a Class G crime against the public safety, punishable by a statutory maximum incarceration sentence of 2 years.
 Violation of the low-grade fireworks certificate would be a Class G crime against the public safety, punishable by a statutory maximum incarceration sentence of 2 years.
-Violations of HB 5999 causing serious impairment would be a Class G crime against the public safety, punishable by a maximum incarceration sentence of 1 year.
-The bill would also specify that violations of HB 5999 causing death would be punishable by a maximum incarceration sentence of 5 years.
+Violations of HB 4293 causing serious impairment would be a Class G crime against the public safety, punishable by a maximum incarceration sentence of 1 year.
+The bill would also specify that violations of HB 4293 causing death would be punishable by a maximum incarceration sentence of 5 years.

-21 The bill does specifically allow local units of government to enact ordinances regarding sales of low-grade fireworks from tents, and allowing local units of government to issue permits allowing for public displays of fireworks.
+30 The bill specifically allows local units of government to enact ordinances regulating or prohibiting sales of low-grade fireworks from tents.
+The bill also allows local units of government to issue permits allowing for public displays of fireworks.